 GRAND TOTAL: $8869 / 6715 Euros

-We were initially anticipating extra costs of just $6,600 / 5,000 Euros, so having to put an extra $2,300 / 1,715 Euros on the table didn’t feel that nice, especially since we still have to purchase most of the furniture and we’ve kind of hit the bottom of our money bucket.
+We were initially anticipating extra costs of just $6,600 / 5,000 Euros, so having to put an extra $2,300 / 1,715 Euros on the table didn’t feel good at all, especially since we still have to purchase most of the furniture and we’ve kind of hit the bottom of our money bucket.

-But I can sleep on a blanket on the floor for now and I wouldn’t mind.
+But I personally can sleep on a blanket on the floor for now and I wouldn’t mind.
 I’m at home and it feels great to own your little place in the world, no matter how cheap the country you live in is.
-What matters the most is that we have managed to purchase our own place and we’ll soon turn it into our home.
+What matters the most is that we have our own place and we’ll soon turn it into our home.
 There’s no hurry, now that the basics were done.

 By the end of the month, we should get the remaining appliances and hopefully by the end of September, we’ll have the place furnished up at least with the basics so we can move in.
 We can’t wait to get there, but despite me saying that I’ll sleep on a blanket on the floor, I still prefer a comfortable bed or at least a mattress, so we’re not moving in right now.
 Just a bit more waiting left, though!

-PS: I also promise to take some much better photos and share them with you as soon as everything’s ready and we’re moving in.
+I also promise to take some much better photos and share them with you as soon as everything’s ready and we’re moving in.